 We continued on to the house where our guide again explained how it is constructed and that it is only done by the women.
 He then asked if we wanted to go inside.
 “Sure!”
 I quickly replied, again trying to speed things along and thinking it would be a break from the bugs.
 We crawled in and sat in the dark and dank living room – which was the whole home.
 Nothing more than a place to cook and a corner to sleep in.
 Oh, and flies.
 Our Maasai guide was talking but I couldn’t get past my thoughts of wanting to get out of there.

 I am a terrible, terrible human being.

-After our short visit we continued to a nearby community center where our walking Maasai guide explained how it was built by donations and that they will turn it into a school if more funds comes in.
-I started to feel like it was a push for money but I think it was conjured by my own guilt of how comfortable and easy my life is.
+After our short visit, we went to a nearby community centre where our walking Maasai guide let us know it was built by donations and that they will turn it into a school if more funds come in.
+It felt like it was a push for money but I think this was my own guilt of how comfortable and easy my life is.
 Again, I was told several times that the Maasai people are very proud of their way of life and how they choose to live it.
 I, more than most people, get that and completely 100% respect that.